SakibShahariar/material-bibata-cursor/README.md

 Watch               : #0a1f26
 ```

-The body isn't a darkened version of the primary — it's chosen on its
-own.
-That's the whole point: it keeps contrast consistent across all
+This keeps contrast consistent across all 28 themes, regardless of how
-28 themes no matter how saturated the accent color is.
+saturated or pastel the accent color is.

 ---